craigbraganza/18_Pychain_Ledger/README.md

 # Blockchain-homework

-This is a demonstractional program written in python to where a user can create mock hashed-block transactions and validate them in a mock blockchain environment.
+This is a demonstractional program written in python and run in streamlit, where a user can create mock hashed-block transactions and validate them in a mock blockchain environment.

 ![Pychain_screenshot.png](Pychain_screenshot.png)